 After years of research, there is still no known cure for addiction.
 Once a person is an addict, they most likely will always be an addict if their disease is severe enough.
 Many people thought that users were making selfish decisions and could stop if they wanted to, but addiction has recently been classified as a legitimate mental illness.
 There are regularly studies about how people can overcome addiction, but the best thing a person can do is go through an evidence-based treatment process.

-What is Evidence-Based Treatment?
+What is Evidence-Based Treatment to Overcome Addiction?

 There are hundreds to thousands of treatment programs around the country that claim they can help cure a person of their addiction, but many of them have no scientific evidence for their claims.
 The unfortunate truth is that it doesn’t take much for a person to start a recovery program because you don’t need a specific license to do so.
 Some programs believe that an addict who spends enough time in nature will recover from their addiction, but no evidence supports this.